The Travel and Witness Granting Group makes grants to individuals to support:

 The members of the Travel & Witness Granting Group are appointed by the PYM Granting Committee.
-Current members: Miyo Moriuchi (clerk), Guinevere Janes, Joshua Ponter, Sarah Robbins, Ruth Seeley, George C. ‘Skip’ Corson, Jr., Sandy Rea, Trevor Johnson, Jocelyn Park.
+Current members: Miyo Moriuchi (clerk), Guinevere Janes, Joshua Ponter, Sarah Robbins, Ruth Seeley, George C. ‘Skip’ Corson, Jr., Sandy Rea, Jocelyn Park.

 How To Apply